 The present structure of the General Bathymetric Chart of the Ocean (GEBCO) reflects its long evolution since its creation in 1903 by Prince Albert I of Monaco, including its successes and the opportunities created through many transitions over the years.

-Our original mission was to provide “the most authoritative, publicly available bathymetry of the world’s oceans” and it has proudly remained so until today.

 GEBCO has a rich history; its successes are numerous and global.
 Today, GEBCO is an internationally recognised and well-respected program that operates under the auspices of the International Hydrographic Organisation (IHO) and Intergovernmental Oceanographic Commission (IOC) of United Nations Educational, Scientific and Cultural Organization (UNESCO).
 While both parent organisations have their own respective strategies, GEBCO has here developed its own strategy.

+This strategy endows GEBCO with an expansive and ambitious mission that propels us into the twenty-first century.
+Until today GEBCO has proudly upheld its original mission to deliver “the most authoritative, publicly available bathymetry of the world’s oceans” by providing bathymetric data to the world.
+Bathymetry, as the science of measuring ocean depth to the seabed, is foundational to ocean sciences.
+It underpins disciplines ranging from hydrography and oceanography to marine geology and ecology.
+Bathymetry encompasses the mapping and charting of underwater features and the topography of the ocean floor.

 This strategy aims to:

 support a dedicated governance that strives to increase GEBCO’s visibility and relevance in a world more aware of the importance of the ocean.

+provide vision and mission to see GEBCO’s outcomes lasting over multiple generations.

+broaden GEBCO's focus to encompass seabed data and datasets, including bathymetry and its derivatives, positioning the program firmly in the twenty-first century.

-provide vision and mission to see GEBCO’s outcomes lasting over multiple generations.provide clarity of GEBCO’s direction within the complex structure and relationships between parent organisations, subcommittees and subordinate projects.
+provide clarity of GEBCO’s direction within the complex structure and relationships between parent organisations, subcommittees and subordinate projects.

 ensure that GEBCO complements and supports the parent organisations objectives.